 Skip to main content

 The consent banner on your ecommerce site isn't just a user experience decision.
-It’s a major factor in whether your tracking setup in GA4 delivers useful, accurate data—or fails you completely.
+It’s a major factor in whether your tracking setup in Google Analytics delivers useful, accurate data.

 The way your consent banner is displayed when a user first lands on your site directly influences your tracking accuracy.
-We’ve seen a high correlation between banner format and the quality of attribution for sessions, page views, and practically most of the clientside events and metrics around them.
+We’ve seen a high correlation between banner format and the quality of attribution for sessions, page views, and the metrics around them.

 Striking the right balance between a banner that’s too permissive (allowing users to skip interaction) and one that’s overly aggressive (alienating visitors) is key.

-To illustrate this, we’ll cover three real-world consent banner examples that vary in user experience and lead to dramatically different levels of tracking quality.
+To illustrate this, let's look at three consent banner examples that vary in user experience and lead to dramatically different levels of tracking quality.

 1. Sticky bar at the bottom of the screen

-These formats typically result in moderate interaction rates and improved attribution compared to the sticky bar.
+These formats typically result in moderate interaction rates and improved attribution compared with the sticky bar.

 NB: Please note that the sticky bar displays very similarly on mobile at least in case of the few providers that we tested.